KubeKode/kubekode-blogs-backup/clkvstri7000009l1bx954lrk.md

 ### IAM

+* Service account roles

+    * `roles/iam.serviceAccountUser`

+        * only provides the user with the ability to use service accounts, but it does not grant permissions to manage or administer service accounts.

+    * `roles/iam.serviceAccountAdmin`

+        * if need to manage all service accounts in a project.

+        * provides the minimum set of permissions required to manage all service accounts for Google Cloud Projects.

 * Follow least privileges principle.

+* Custom Roles:

+    * Custom roles include a launch stage, which is stored in the stage property for the role.
+The launch stage is informational; it helps you keep track of whether each role is ready for widespread use.

+    * ALPHA means the role is still being developed or tested, or it includes permissions for Google Cloud services or features that are not yet public.
+It is not ready for widespread use.

 * First priority is: Primitive and Predefined roles not custom roles.

 * If user is not one, choose groups to provide the permission.

 * When que is about Compute VM to Cloud Storage Access

-    * Choose creating service account, provide access to cloud storage and assign custom sa to compute VM.
+    * Choose creating service account, provide access to cloud storage and assign custom sa to compute VM.(Even if between 2 projects)

+**BigQuery**

 * Billing Account Roles

     * billing.accounts.update” : to update something in billing account